jordond/stateholder/README.md

 can create your `StateHolder` anywhere you want.
 This also means you are responsible for scoping the state, and on Android persisting the state across process death.

-### Planned Features

-Currently this library is in a very early stage.
-There are a few more features I wish to add such
-as:

-- [ ] Support for retaining state across process death on Android
-- [x] Extensions for other platforms (iOS, JS, JVM, etc)
-- [ ] Documentation

 ## Setup

 You can add this library to your project using Gradle.